-In order to effectively advocate local government to move toward racial justice, advocacy groups and the general public need timely information regarding policy decisions, across a range of issue areas, currently being considered by both City and County governments.
-The Government Accountability Project (GAP) will regularly gather information from public meetings and other sources, as well as through direct relationship building with people inside government.
-This information will then be analyzed by our Strategy Team, made up of local community thought leaders, in order to distill what is most relevant to racial justice.
-This distillation of the most urgent matters making their way through the political process will be shared with the public, enabling more timely and effective advocacy.
+The Government Accountability Project (GAP) regularly gathers information from public meetings and other sources, as well as through direct relationship building with people inside both the Asheville City and Buncombe County governments.
+This information is analyzed by our Strategy Team, made up of local Black community thought leaders, in order to distill what is most relevant to racial justice.
+This distillation of the most urgent matters making their way through the political process is shared with the public through the weekly GAP Report, enabling more timely and effective advocacy.

 About the Strategy Team